esseks/monicelli/README.md

 in place of the simple `llc` compilation step.

 ###C++ transpiler
-`mcc` can be compiled as a source to source compiler, which reads Monicelli and outputs a subset of C++.
+`mcc` can be configured as a source to source compiler, which reads Monicelli and outputs a subset of C++.

 A good way to learn on the field is comparing the resulting C++ with the